phoenixframework/phoenix/guides/views.md

 ### Manually rendering templates

-So far, Phoenix has taken care of putting every in place and rendering views for us.
+So far, Phoenix has taken care of putting everything in place and rendering views for us.
 However, we can also render views directly.

 Let's create a new template to play around with, `lib/hello_web/templates/page/test.html.eex`: